One for the veggies. Also, with this dish you can convert that friend who looks down on the spiralizer. The fresh homemade pesto is mind blowing.

-Spirulize 8 Courgettes.
+Spiralize 8 Courgettes.

 Fry 3 chopped cloves of garlic in a deep-set pan.
 Then add the courgetti and cook until the water has evaporated, around 25 minutes.

 While that is cooking, chop your mint and basil together, and toast your pine nuts in a separate frying pan, without any oil.
-They burn quickly so keep moving them about and keep an eye on them – we want them golden, not black.
+They burn quickly so keep moving them about and keep an eye on them.
+We want them golden, not black.

 Take the courgetti off the heat.
 Put into a serving bowl.
 Add a generous amount of salt and pepper.
-Add the frozen peas, the herbs, pine nuts and finally the grated parmesan.
+Add the frozen peas, the herbs, pine nuts and finally the grated Parmesan.
 Mix together.
-Scatter the remaining parmesan over the top, along with a good drizzle of olive oil.
+Scatter the remaining Parmesan over the top, along with a good drizzle of olive oil.